 Docker Socket Proxy

-Docker Socket Proxy “is a security-enhanced proxy for the Docker Socket” that limits the access to details to the ones the user allows.
-Unless, you have used it for other setup (such as installing Traefik), It is only required if you are using Homepage with tabs from more than a single server.
+Docker Socket Proxy “is a security-enhanced proxy for the Docker Socket” that limits access to user-selected details.
+Unless you have used it for other setups (such as installing Traefik), it is only heplful when using Homepage with tabs from more than a single server.
 We will proceed considering it was installed for our setup.

-This setup will allow for containers from hosts other than the one starting Homepage to be self-discovered by Homepage from any server host.
-It is only to be used within a non-internet exposed local network.
+This setup will allow containers from hosts other than the one starting Homepage to be self-discovered by Homepage from any server host.
+It is only to be used within a non-internet-exposed local network.
 Even with this limitation, it is also recommended to add firewall rules to only allow connection to the exposed port from the authorized Homepage host’s IP.
-We will not use the tool using the privileged flag and will only share the docker socket as ready only so the connection can not perform any action on the running container.
+We will not use the tool using the privileged flag and will only share the docker socket as ready-only so the connection can not perform any action on the running container.

 Follow the link to obtain our proposed compose.yaml.
-The only access we grant ourselves is a read capability on CONTAINERS which allows us to get their status, usage and access to their labels (among other things) so we can display that information in Homepage.
+The only access we grant ourselves is a read capability on CONTAINERS, which allows us to get their status, usage, and access to their labels (among other things) so we can display that information in Homepage (and be used by Traefik).

 Homepage installation

-We are deploying Homepage using docker compose (either manually or through Dockge or Komodo).
+We deploy Homepage using docker compose (manually or through Dockge or Komodo).
 It is also available on Unraid or Kubernetes.
-After creating the stack, create a config directory within the stack directory (/opt/stacks/homepage if using Dockge or your installation path when using Komodo, for example /opt/komodo/stacks/homepage/config); the first run will have Homepage populate this directory with default files.
+After creating the stack, create a config directory within the stack directory (/opt/stacks/homepage if using Dockge or your installation path when using Komodo, for example,/opt/komodo/stacks/homepage/config); the first run will have Homepage populate this directory with default files.

 services: